-From the images shown in Fig. 3, one can see that with 17 mM salt, large aggregates are still formed, but the nucleation rates are also high.
+From the images shown in Figure 3, one can see that with 17 mM salt, large aggregates are still formed, but the nucleation rates are also high.
 We emphasize that nearly all crystals are associated with the network.
-Hardly any crystals form in the dilute phase.
+Nearly no crystals form in the dilute phase.
 In contrast to the high nucleation rate, the crystal growth period is short.
-After about 2 h, visible change can no longer be observed, and the

-Fig. 3 Image series of protein crystallization for samples with a BLG concentration of 33 mg ml $^{-1}$ and CdCl $2$ at different times: (a) 17 mM, (b) 18 mM, (c) 19 mM and (d) 20 mM (increasingly less turbid). (a1) 0, (a2) 50 min (a3) 75 min (a4) 100 min after preparation. (b1) 0 (b2) 75 min (b3) 100 min (b4) 3 h. (c1) 0, (c2) 100 min, (c3) 3 h, (c4) 6 h. (d1) 0, (d2) 3 h, (d3) 6 h and (d4) 10 h.
-Videos of the crystallization process in (a) and (d) can be found in the ESI.† resulting system contains a large number of small crystals, while most of the network of amorphous aggregates has turned into the crystalline phase.
-When the salt concentration is increased by just 1 mM, to 18 mM, the overall phenomenological picture changes dramatically.
-Large aggregates are still visible, but are not well connected to each other.
-The number of crystals is reduced, but the final crystals are bigger.
-When the salt concentration is further increased, protein aggregates become smaller and the number of crystals is further reduced, but the crystal size is larger.
+After about 2 h, no visible change can be observed anymore, and the resulting system contains a large number of small crystals and most of the network or the amorphous aggregates has turned into the crystalline phase.
+Increasing the salt concentration by only 1 mM, to 18 mM, the overall phenomenological picture changes dramatically.
+Large aggregates are still visible, but not well connected to each other.
+The number of crystals is reduced but the final crystals are bigger.
+Further increasing the salt concentration, protein aggregates become smaller and the number of crystals is further reduced, but the crystal size is larger.
 In the end, the MIP is consumed by crystal growth and the solutions become clear.
-The average number of crystals, normalized for an area of 1 mm2, as a function of time is plotted in Fig. 4 for three conditions.
-The number of crystals initially increases with time, then saturates.
-The nucleation rates in the early stage are obtained from the slope of a linear fit; they are 1.44 \pm 0.08, 0.32 \pm 0.03 and 0.08 ± 0.01 min-1 for 18 mM, 19 mM and 20 mM CdCl2, respectively.
-This decrease in the nucleation rate is expected, as the driving force is reduced with increasing salt concentration.
+The averaged number of crystals normalized by the area of 1 mm as a function of time is plotted in Figure 4 for three conditions.
+The number of crystals increases first with time, then saturates.
+The nucleation rates in the early stage are obtained from the slope of a linear fit, they are $1.44\pm0.08$ , $0.32\pm0.03$ and $0.08\pm0.01$ min-1 for 18 mM, 19 mM and 20 mM CdCl2, respectively.
+This decrease of nucleation rate is expected as the driving force is reduced with increasing salt concentration.